ghc-proposals/ghc-proposals/README.rst

    **Responsibility for next action:** shepherd and author.
    **Timescale**: two weeks.

-   If the committee accepts the proposal with minor corrections, the author and shepherd work together to make any final edits.
+   If the committee accepts the proposal with minor corrections, the author and shepherd work together to make any final edits (see `Table of stages`_).

 .. _pr-finalization: